groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Roshal ARchive (.rar) are compressed files generated using the RAR (WINRAR version 4) compression method.
+Represents a Roshal Archive (.rar) compressed file generated using the RAR (WINRAR version 4) compression method.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/compression/rar